lucat1/libstf/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# A Standard Library for FPGA Hardware Design
+# A Standard Library for Hardware Design

 This library is a collection of common modules used to develop hardware designs.
 Some modules are specific to developing vFPGAs for Coyote.
 The main functionality libstf offers is: